embeddedartistry/libc/README.md

-# libc
+# Embedded Artistry libc

-Embedded Artistry's `libc` is a C standard library implementation targeted for embedded systems.
+Embedded Artistry's `libc` is a stripped-down C standard library implementation targeted for microcontroller-based embedded systems.

-In order to conserve precious memory resources, this library does not supply the complete C standard library functionality.
+In order to conserve precious memory resources, this library does not supply the complete C standard library implementation.
 Instead, a subset of functions which are useful on bare-metal embedded systems has been selected.
-If you have a bare metal system and want to use the standard set of C functions, this library is for you!
+If you have a bare metal or RTOS-based embedded system, this library is for you!

-Unlike many other C libraries that I've come across, this library implements unit tests and has addressed flaws in open-source implementations of the C standard library functions.
+Unlike many other C libraries that I've come across, this library implements unit tests and has addressed long-standing flaws in open-source implementations of the C standard library functions.
+We're continually adding tests and making additional improvements over the baseline implementations.

 `malloc` and `free` are not included in this library.
-If you need dynamic memory allocation support, you can couple this library with the [Embedded Artistry `libmemory`][1], which contains implementations of `malloc` and `free`.
+If you need dynamic memory allocation support, you will need to couple this library with something like [Embedded Artistry's `libmemory`][1], which contains implementations of `malloc` and `free`.

 If you are interested in contributing to this project, please read the [`CONTRIBUTING` guide][10].